kozodoi/website/_pages/about.md

 ---

-This website contains my blog, where I share machine learning tutorials, competition solutions and interesting findings from different data science projects.
+This website hosts my blog, where I share machine learning tutorials, competition solutions and interesting findings from different data science projects.
 Check out [the feed](https://kozodoi.me) for the latest posts!

 ---